Young-ook/terraform-aws-sagemaker/examples/blueprint/README.md

 2. On the User Details page, for each non-failed app in the Apps list, choose Delete app.
 3. On the Delete app dialog, choose Yes, delete app, type delete in the confirmation field, and then choose Delete.
 4. When the Status for all apps show as Deleted, choose Delete user.

-For more informatiom, please refer to [this](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).
+If you run SageMaker Studio, don't forget you have to delete users (profiles) before you destroy the SageMaker Studio.
+For more the details, please refer to [this](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).

 Run terraform:
 ```